jmhuer/music_data/README.md

 To try out playing a json file look at the jupyter notebook: read_songsv3.ipynb This uses the module "beatlab" that handles all the music processing.
 Its actually quite simple considering it can basically play any song in any key and tempo.
 Thats the great thing about this json format
-(Note there is a log of junk in this repo I havent cleaned it up.
-You will find some code realted to pygeometric because I have ran some experiments around GNNs for music applications.
-A different project for another day)

 This is how you interact